SanteonNL/orca/orchestrator/README.md

 - `ORCA_PUBLIC_ADDRESS`: address the public endpoints bind to (default: `:8080`).
 - `ORCA_PUBLIC_BASEURL`: base URL of the public endpoints (default: `/`).
 Set in case the orchestrator is exposed on another path than the domain root.
-- `ORCA_NUTS_PUBLIC_URL`: public URL of the Nuts, used for informing OAuth2 clients of the URL of the OAuth2 Authorization Server, e.g. `http://example.com/nuts`.
-- `ORCA_NUTS_API_URL`: address of the Nuts node API to use, e.g. `http://nutsnode:8081`.
-- `ORCA_NUTS_SUBJECT`: Nuts subject of the local party, as it was created in/by the Nuts node.
 - `ORCA_CAREPLANCONTRIBUTOR_CAREPLANSERVICE_URL`: FHIR base URL of the CarePlan service.
 - `ORCA_CAREPLANCONTRIBUTOR_FHIR_URL`: Base URL of the FHIR API the CPC uses for storage.
 - `ORCA_CAREPLANCONTRIBUTOR_FHIR_AUTH_TYPE`: Authentication type for the CPC FHIR store, options: `` (empty, no authentication), `azure-managedidentity` (Azure Managed Identity).